 WHAT ARE SURPRISES YOU HAD DURING THE ENTIRE HIGH COPPER JOURNEY?

 Janie: My biggest one was finding out that not only did I have high copper, I also had high lead (though not as high as the copper).
-Both were revealed by hair testing in 2015…and both came down after those six months of detoxing in 2015.
+Both were revealed by hair testing in 2015…and both came down after those six months of detoxing in 2015 as also revealed by another hair test.
 The second surprise was discovering that copper detoxing (or high copper) can cause SIBO…Small Intestinal Bacterial Overgrowth.
 Have never had gut problems in my life, then found myself with SIBO that I had to treat.
 The third surprise was that I started to detox again in 2016 by accident!

 Elaine: I had also done an HTMA hair test in addition to serum copper that also showed high Copper, but also high Cobalt, Iron and Beryllium (my iron is almost perfect now through treating MTHFR and heavy metals).
-I am finding that the first detox of copper was the fastest and the easiest of the 3 I have done so far….
+I am finding that the first detox of copper was the fastest and the easiest of the three I have done so far.
 After the second time detoxing Copper, I also got SIBO and some pretty bad mitochondrial damage–the latter as evidenced by the Organic Acids Test.
+Janie has this, too.

 YOU MENTIONED COPPER-COLOR STOOLS WHEN DETOXING.
 REALLY?